College of Education > Admission & Aid > Graduate Admission > Education Partnerships & Cohorts > AUSL Teacher Residency Program

 • Writing sample (special education applicants only).
 Preferably a term paper, seminar paper, or senior thesis or portion thereof from the applicant’s undergraduate program.

-All supplemental materials can uploaded as part of your online application, emailed to edgradadmissions@depaul.edu or mailed/hand delivered to The Office of Graduate Admissions.
+All supplemental materials can be uploaded as part of your online application, emailed to edgradadmissions@depaul.edu or mailed/hand delivered to The Office of Graduate Admissions.

 Upon submission of your application, you will be directed to DePaul Grad Gateway: your application and next steps portal where you'll find your personal checklist of everything that needs to be completed to move forward with your admission process.
 You may also request the status of your application through email at edgradadmissions@depaul.edu or by calling our office at (773) 325-4405.